KARNASINH/College-Student_Registration-App/README.md

  - In this Assignment we have created 5 Tables in SQL databse and all are interconnected.
 We do CRUD operations using ASP.net Core Web App.
  - This application also has Models, Views and Controllers for Students, Professors, Results, Courses and CourseEnrollment.
  - We have used Azure Cloud technology for SQL databse and hosting the website.
- - Live project can be found at https://comp2084assignment-02.azurewebsites.net/
+ - Live project can be found at https://comp2084assignment-02.azurewebsites.net/ (Currently not working)

  ## Project features